Figma to Webflow plugin and app

 Install and authorize the plugin

-1. Open the Figma to Webflow plugin page
+1. Go to the Figma to Webflow plugin page

-5. Select the sites or Workspaces you want to connect to the plugin and click Authorize app
+6. Select the sites or Workspaces you want to connect and click Authorize app

 Plugin organization and syncing